A Brand New Mind:

-The book is informed in its structure by the organizing threads of two authorities: Merlin Donald’s theory of the stages of cultural evolution (Origins of the Modern Mind, 1991; A Mind So Rare, 2001); and Peter Richerson’s and Robert Boyd’s work on the co-evolution of genes and culture (Not By Genes Alone, 2005; The Origin and Evolution of Cultures, 2005).
+The book is informed in its structure by the organizing threads of two authorities: Merlin Donald’s theory of the stages of cultural evolution (Origins of the Modern Mind, 1991; A Mind So Rare, 2001 New York, NY: Norton); and Peter Richerson’s and Robert Boyd’s work on the coevolution of genes and culture (Not By Genes Alone, 2005; The Origin and Evolution of Cultures, 2005).

-Following a different track, Richerson and Boyd find that “cumulative cultural adaptation” has ultimately freed cultural evolution from the slow mechanics of genetic natural selection to the point where, today, culture evolves on its own, and at an ever-increasing rate.
-They relate our modernity to the Pleistocene/Holocene climatic transition of 11,600 years ago.
-Using computer-based modeling, they show that, before the change in climate, a sedentary, agriculture-based subsistence could not have been sustained, whereas, afterward, it became all but inevitable.
+Following a different track from Donald, Richerson and Boyd find that “cumulative cultural adaptation” has ultimately freed cultural evolution from the slow mechanics of genetic natural selection, to the point where today culture evolves on its own, and at an ever-increasing rate.
+Richerson and Boyd relate our modernity to the Pleistocene/Holocene climatic transition of 1,600 years ago.
+Using computerized modeling, they show that, before this change in climate, a sedentary, agriculture-based subsistence could not have been sustained, whereas, afterward, it became all but inevitable.

-The two scholarly systems sketched out above fit together in a mutually supportive way, but there is an additional piece yet to be added to the Richerson-Boyd account.
+The scholarly systems of Donald and Richerson and Boyd fit together in a mutually supportive way, but there is an additional piece yet to be added to the Richerson-Boyd account.
 A change of the sort they describe in a society’s means of subsistence would have perforce been accompanied by corresponding changes in its culture.
-Richerson and Boyd, for historical reasons, found themselves unable to point to such a change, but an explanation is to be had.
+Richerson and Boyd, for historical reasons, found themselves unable to point to such a change in this period.
+However, there is an explanation to be had.
 It is to be found in myth, which, as Donald points out, shapes, in every detail, the lives of virtually all “Stone Age” societies come upon in the modern era.

 Turning, then, to myth, I find the first symbolic figures on the archaeological record around which a myth might have been generated to be a goddess and a bull.
-Much has been made of theories of a mother goddess at the onset of agriculture and all that followed, and it infiltrated the popular mind, but the idea is not widely credited in present-day Middle East archaeology.
-It was, nevertheless, given authoritative credence by Jacques Cauvin (The Birth of the Gods and the Origins of Agriculture (1994/trans.
-2000), discoverer of the first goddess figurines to be found in the northern Levant, in the ”Fertile Crescent”.
-He further found that shortly after materializing these statuettes proliferated, and came to be associated with a masculine principle in the form of a bull, a figure that had had a traceable symbolic presence in the region for about 500 years.
+Much has been made of theories of a mother goddess at the onset of agriculture and all that followed, and it has infiltrated the popular mind, but the idea is not widely credited in present-day Middle East archaeology.
+It has otherwise, nevertheless, been given authoritative credence, most pronouncedly by Jacques Cauvin (The Birth of the Gods and the Origins of Agriculture (1994/trans.
+2000).
+Cauvin unearthed the first goddess figurines to be found in the northern Levant — in the ”Fertile Crescent” of the Tigris and Euphrates rivers.
+Cauvin further found that within a short time such statuettes proliferated, and then came to be associated with a masculine principle, in the form of a bull, a figure that had had a traceable symbolic presence in the region for about 500 years.

-Cauvin was not always an outlier to the orthodoxy.
-The first excavator of the celebrated archaeological site of Çatalhöyük in south-central Turkey, James Mellaart, shared Cauvin’s view of a goddess at the onset of agriculture; Klaus Schmidt the first to excavate Göbekli Tepe in the same region, the most important Neolithic hunter-gatherer site yet discovered, found at the heart of it a “transcendental sphere”; and prominent Middle East archaeologist, Trevor Watkins, with whom I am in touch, still holds the view — shared by me — that the gigantic anthropomorphic pillars at Göbekli represent — not deities themselves — but the ritual making of gods.
-(I have worked out an article for a scholarly journal along these lines that could be deployed before or after the publication of the book, in furtherance of wider recognition).
+Cauvin was not always an outlier to orthodoxy.
+The first excavator of the venerated archaeological site of Çatalhöyük in south-central Turkey, James Mellaart, shared Cauvin’s view of a goddess at the onset of agriculture; Klaus Schmidt the first to excavate Göbekli Tepe in the same region, the most important Neolithic hunter-gatherer site yet discovered, found at the heart of it a “transcendental sphere”; and prominent Middle East archaeologist, Trevor Watkins, continues to be of the view — shared by me — that the gigantic anthropomorphic pillars at Göbekli Tepe represent — not deities themselves — but the ritual making of the gods.

-The reason I am laboring the goddess point is that it marks, quite simply, the crucial turning point in human history.
-The goddess/bull tandem signals the emergence from a magic-based form of mentation (sometimes called animism — I devote a chapter to this subject), to a form of thought pointing to myth, and ultimately to religion.
-The core of the argument is that what has been termed the Neolithic Revolution was the product, not of subsistence strategies, but of an entirely new way in which humankind had come to view the world.
+This brings us back to the goddess, whose arrival marks, quite simply, the crucial turning point in human history.
+The goddess/bull tandem signals the emergence from a primitive magic-based form of mentation (sometimes called animism — I devote a chapter to this subject) — to a form of thought pointing to myth, and ultimately to religion.
+The core of the argument is, following Cauvin and the others mentioned with him above, that the development of agriculture, and all that followed upon it, was the product, not first of an advance in subsistence strategies, but rather of the arrival of an entirely new way in which humankind had come to view the world.

 All this, it is to be remembered, has taken place in the last twelve thousand years, a tiny sliver of time on the evolutionary scale.
-What brought it about was a cultural change, change that has reached a point where the cumulative cultural evolution of Richerson and Boyd, operating within the framework of increasingly concentrated and integrated cultural interaction, evolves independently of the genes.
+What is most significant in this development, however, viewed over the long evolutionary sweep, was the fact that, operating within the framework of increasingly concentrated and integrated cultural interaction, culture came to evolve independently of the genes.
 Culture had slowly taken wings and it has, with continually gathering momentum, brought us to the complex, technology-based civilizations of the world today.